Meeting the High Expectations of Solar Customers

 A CEO of a regional solar installer was recounting a recent customer story that really unnerved him.
 The project was installed and powered up in 2 and half months from contract, even faster than the 3-4 months it usually takes in this particular area.
 However, the customer was still unsatisfied and provided vague feedback like “It should have been faster” or “I never knew what was going on.”
 Even though his company almost always gets great customer reviews (5 stars on Google), this particular customer’s response was truly frustrating.
 It wasn’t like they dropped the ball on a permit or made a mistake on the installation.
 By industry standards, they did a fantastic job, a type of job that should have garnered a 5 star review and referrals to the customer’s friends and neighbors.
-So why was this customer unhappy?
+So why was this solar customer unhappy?
+How did the installer fail to meet the high expectations of their customer?

 STATE OF THE ART MEETS SLOW AND ARCANE